Constantine P. Cavafy

-Cavafy wrote 155 poems, while dozens more remained incomplete or in sketch form.
-During his lifetime, he consistently refused to formally publish his work and preferred to share it through local newspapers and magazines, or even print it out himself and give it away to anyone interested.
-His most important poems were written after his fortieth birthday, and officially published two years after his death.
+Cavafy's poetic canon consists of 154 poems, while dozens more that remained incomplete or in sketch form were not published until much later.
+He consistently refused to publish his work in books, preferring to share it through local newspapers and magazines, or even print it himself on broadsheets and give it away to anyone who might be interested.
+His most important poems were written after his fortieth birthday and published two years after his death.

+Cavafy's work has been translated numerous times into many languages.
+His friend E. M. Forster, the novelist and literary critic, first introduced his poems to the English-speaking world in 1923; he referred to him as "The Poet", famously describing him as "a Greek gentleman in a straw hat, standing absolutely motionless at a slight angle to the universe".
+His work, as one translator put it, "holds the historical and the erotic in a single embrace".